Firefly Solar

 • Solar is a 25 to 30 year decision.
 Local install volume and stability matter more than sticker price.

-• BC-specific criteria: BCSEA Tier membership, coastal salt corrosion resistance, BC Hydro and Fortis net metering fluency.
+• BC-specific criteria: BCSEA Tier membership, BC Hydro and Fortis net metering fluency.

 How do you evaluate a solar company in British Columbia?